BlakeJC94/quaker/README.md

         - [ ] README quickstart and install instructions
     - [ ] Proper setup.py and requierments.txt
 - [ ] CLI bindings
+- [ ] Dash app to visualise clustered query results

+## Contributing

+This is a small personal project, but pull requests are welcome.